 Become a Foster

 Temporarily opening your home to an animal allows our shelter to take in more animals that need help.
-In addition, fostering offers the one-on-one attention and loving comfort that only a home setting can offer, which is precisely what some animals need to heal.
-During an animal’s stay in a foster home, we can learn if the animal is house / litter trained, good with children and other animals and the personality traits of each foster animal.
+In addition, fostering offers one-on-one attention and loving comfort that only a home setting can offer, which is precisely what some animals need to heal.
+During an animal’s stay in a foster home, we can learn if the animal is house/litter trained, good with children and other animals, and the personality traits of each foster animal.

 If you plan on fostering “bottle babies” kittens or orphaned kittens or puppies too young to eat solid food, please email firstname.lastname@example.org to schedule training.

-If you are interested in becoming a foster, please CLICK HERE to download the foster application and agreement.
-Please return the completed form by email firstname.lastname@example.org or in person by stopping in at our Second Chance Adoption Center , located at 2515 14th Street W. Bradenton Tuesday – Saturday from 10 am – 5 pm.
+If you are interested in becoming a foster, please complete the application or CLICK HERE to download the paper foster application and agreement.
+Please return the completed form by email email@example.com or in person by stopping in at our Second Chance Adoption Center, located at 2515 14th Street W. Bradenton Tuesday – Saturday from 10 am – 5 pm.

 One last note, foster failures happen, so yes, you as the foster can adopt the cat or dog that you opened your heart and home to.
 You will need to go through our standard adoption process to make it official.